finos/FDC3/docs/context/spec.md

 ## The Context Interface

-Context can be summarised as:
+Context can be summarized as:

 * Having a unique _type_ identifier, used for routing.
 * Optionally providing a name.